 - Masticatory muscle dysfunction,

-- Derangement/displacement of TMJ articular disc
+- Derangement or displacement of the TMJ articular disc,

-- Prolonged mouth opening, e.g. dental procedure,
+- Prolonged mouth opening during dental procedures,

-- Poor cervical posture,
+- Suboptimal cervical posture,

 - Myofascial pain,